iknowthatnow.com - Web development news and tutorials

 Laravel is the most popular PHP framework, dominating the space since 2014, and the chosen framework by many new PHP developers.
-Many new developers run into the same errors when first using the framework, the most common being a 419 Page Expired error.
+Many new developers run into the same errors when first using the framework, the most common being a 419 Page Expired error on a form post.

 How to fix 419 Page Expired in Laravel?